able-app/docs/controls/ε elements/toggle/toggle-pieces.md

 This property defines if the toggle is set to the "On" or "Off" version.
 Buttons that have a status of "on" show as fills and those that are "off" have a line outlining the button shape.

-NOTE: The intent is to NOT have double lines between each toggle-pieces when they are grouped together.
+**NOTE:** The intent is to NOT have double lines between each toggle-pieces (as is shown in the design file) when they are grouped together.
 However, this would complicate the design file more than we'd like, so understand that the right side "lines" of the Left and Center "Locations" should be removed to achieve the desired effect of a single 1 dp line between each piece.

 ### Location